newamericafoundation/na-my-file/README.md

 # My File

+My File is a mobile-first, open-source platform designed for secure document storage and sharing—addressing a common challenge in service delivery.
+Developed and managed through a collaborative, public interest approach, My File is a scalable and replicable digital public good informed by human-centered design principles.
+My File is a project of the Digital Impact and Governance Initiative (DIGI) at New America.

 Please visit our [Wiki](https://github.com/newamericafoundation/na-my-file/wiki), the My File documentation hub to learn more about the project and how to use, deploy, or modify the solution.

 ## My File Deployment Scripts